 Have you tried intermittent fasting before and what challenges did you encounter?
 How did you beat them and finish through your first attempt at fasting?
 Give us your fasting tips in the comments section below.

 - 3 Ways to Speed Up Your Metabolism

 - What You Need To Know About Fasting, Starvation Diet, and Caloric Restriction

-Editor’s Note: This post was originally published in February 2017.
-It has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on February 20, 2017, and has been updated for quality and relevancy.